 While you’re inspecting the wires, you’ll also want to make sure that none of the wires are damaged, corroded, or have been chewed through by a pest.

 In addition to this, you’ll also want to make sure the area is clean and nothing is wet.
 Thermostats that are located in the basement of a home can be damaged by leaky ceilings and walls.

 Easy to use checklist

-If after checking all of the items on this checklist your thermostat still has no power, you’ll probably want to call a professional and have them take a look at the problem.
+If, after checking all of the items on this checklist, your thermostat still has no power, you’ll probably want to call a professional to look at the problem.

 - What to Do if Your House Smells Like Gas but There’s No Leak - February 6, 2023

 - Why Is There a Burning Smell Coming From My Vents? - August 16, 2022

 - How to Remove the Musty Smell From Your Air Conditioner - August 16, 2022